This past summer I spent a lot of time thinking about gutters.

 If you are painting your gutters simply paint them your trim colour.

-Black or White?
 Black or dark gutters will look better longer than white ones will but they are far more pronounced so make sure if you choose black it ties in with other features of the house.

 While choosing gutter colours is pretty straight forward, downpipes are a whole other ball game.
 There are so many variables that most homeowners don’t know what to do.